sapcc/swift-drive-autopilot/README.md

   log will explain why the device is considered broken, and how to reinstate the device into the cluster after resolving the issue.

+* `/var/lib/swift-storage/broken` has the same structure and semantics as `/run/swift-storage/broken`, but its contents are retained across reboots.
+A flag from `/run/swift-storage/broken` can be copied to `/var/lib/swift-storage/broken` to disable the device in a more durable way, once a disk hardware error has been confirmed.

 * Since the autopilot also does the job of `swift-drive-audit`, it honors its interface and writes `/var/cache/swift/drive.recon`.
 Drive errors detected by the autopilot will thus show up in `swift-recon --driveaudit`.